MicrosoftDocs/bot-docs/articles/bot-service-manage-overview.md

 ### MicrosoftAppID and MicrosoftAppPassword

-The **MicrosoftAppID** and **MicrosoftAppPassword** are kept within the bot's config file, or Azure Key Vault.
-To retrieve them, either download your bot's setting or config file, or access Azure Key Vault.
+The **MicrosoftAppID** and **MicrosoftAppPassword** are kept within the bot's settings file(`appsettings.json` or `.env`), or Azure Key Vault.
+To retrieve them, either download your bot's setting or config file (for older bots, if it exists), or access Azure Key Vault.
 It may be necessary for you to test locally with the ID and password.

 > [!NOTE]
 > The **Bot Channels Registration** bot service comes with a *MicrosoftAppID* but because there is no app service associated with this type of service, there is no **Application Settings** blade for you to look up the *MicrosoftAppPassword*.
 To get the password, you must go generate one.
 To generate the password for a **Bot Channels Registration**, see [Bot Channels Registration password](bot-service-quickstart-registration.md#bot-channels-registration-password)